 |Title:||Head Field Hockey Coach|

-Comepting in the toughest field hockey conference in all of Division III, Lavigne has directed the Camels to post-season appearances in the NESCAC Championship Tournament in two out of the past three years.
+Comepting in the toughest field hockey conference in all of Division III, Lavigne has directed the Camels to post-season appearances in the NESCAC Championship Tournament in three out of the past four years.

 In 2010, the Camels posted a perfect 5-0 mark against non-conference opposition.
 An improved Connecticut College defense trimmed close to a half a goal off of its goals against average from the 2009 season.